 In 1999, the School to Work Coordinator for Perry County District #32 asked the Perry County Community Task Force for help in developing and securing funding for a mentoring program.
 A proposal was developed and a grant was received from the Missouri Department of Health.
 The Communities Helping Adolescents Mature Positively and Successfully (CHAMPS) mentoring program was officially launched on October 5, 1999 with a luncheon in Perryville to celebrate and introduce this important new effort.
 In the first year of the mentoring program, only three youth were being mentored.
 CHAMPS mentoring grew quickly and by the beginning of 2004, there were nearly seventy youth mentored by individual mentors, with twenty-five youth on the waiting list.
 The mentoring program expanded to include life-skills training, healthy alternatives, service projects, and opportunities for leadership.
 The CHAMPS mentoring program is available in all the schools in Perry County.

-In 2002, a committee was formed, consisting of Probation and Parole, Juvenile Office, school personnel, counselors, Division of Social Services, concerned citizens, and youth themselves to create the Seeking Answers (SA) support group for 16-21 year old youth with substance use concerns.
+In 2002, a committee was formed, consisting of Probation and Parole, Juvenile Office, school personnel, counselors, the Division of Social Services, concerned citizens, and youth themselves to create the Seeking Answers (SA) support group for 16-21-year-old youth with substance use concerns.
 Judges, attorneys, and various agencies were informed of the program and the ways in which it would help Perry County youth.
-Some youth are court mandated to attend, others come due to parental influence, some attend as friends of those who are court mandated, and others come as interested individuals.
-Weekly meetings are help to help youth acquire the resolve and skills to avoid substance use.
+Some youth are court mandated to attend, others come due to parental influence, some attend as friends of those who are court-mandated, and others come as interested individuals.
+Weekly meetings help youth acquire the resolve and skills to avoid substance use.

 In 2004, the PCCTF was certified through the Department of Mental Health.